voltio-app/docs/src/content/docs/index.md

+---
-# Voltio App – Legal Documents
+title: Voltio App – Legal Documents
+---

 This repository hosts the legal documents for the Voltio app.